lucasgonze/hackersdmcaguide/README.md

 Warnings:

-1. These instructions are for informal projects with little infringement
+1. These instructions are for informal projects with little infringement.
+If you are deliberately getting into a hot area, you need a lawyer ASAP.
 2. No lawyers wrote this.
 This is not legal advice.
+(I am just a developer who has read [17 U.S. Code § 512 - Limitations on liability relating to material online ](https://www.law.cornell.edu/uscode/text/17/512) with care).

 ## How-To